-CVP analysis can be critical in providing management with information about financial results when a specified level of activity or volume fluctuates, information about the relative profitability of the company’s various products, and information about the likely effects of changes in selling price and other variables.
+CVP analysis can be critical in providing management with information about financial results when a specified level of activity or volume fluctuates, the relative profitability of the company’s various products, and the likely effects of changes in selling price and other variables.

-To be effective in planning and decision-making, management must have studies that enable reasonably accurate projections of how each of these aspects will affect earnings.
+To be effective in planning and decision-making, management must have studies that enable reasonably accurate projections of how each aspect will affect earnings.
 Additionally, management must grasp how revenues, costs, and volume interact to generate profits.
 Cost-volume-profit analysis provides all of these analyses and information.

 This data can assist management in optimising the link between these variables.
 Similarly, CVP analysis can be used to determine selling prices, product mix selection, and alternative marketing methods, and analyse the influence of cost increases or decreases on the profitability of a company firm.